David Dickinson

-David Dickinson (born David Gulesserian; 16 August 1941) is an English antiques dealer and television presenter.
+David Gulesserian (born 16 August 1941), known professionally as David Dickinson, is an English antiques dealer and television presenter best known for presenting Dickinson's Real Deal on ITV.

+Dickinson began his television career as an antiques expert on the BBC's Antiques Show, and later on the ITV daytime programme This Morning.
 Between 2000 and 2004, Dickinson hosted the BBC One antiques show Bargain Hunt, where he was succeeded by Tim Wonnacott.
-Dickinson left the BBC in 2005, and since 2006, he has hosted the ITV daytime show Dickinson's Real Deal.
-The show sees members of the public bringing antiques and collectables to sell to a dealer or take to the auction.
-He is also known as the Duke.

-In April 2003, Dickinson hosted his own daytime chat show series The David Dickinson Show and in 2017, he presented David Dickinson's Name Your Price for ITV.
+Dickinson left the BBC in 2005 and Dickinson's Real Deal began airing the next year.

 Early life

-Dickinson was born on 16 August 1941 in Cheadle Heath, Stockport, Cheshire, the son of Eugenie Gulesserian (born 1919 in Chorlton-cum-Hardy, Lancashire), a daughter of Hrant Gulesserian, an Armenian textile merchant who had moved from Constantinople to Manchester in 1904.
-Dickinson was placed for adoption as an infant and never again met his biological mother although he corresponded with her in later life when she was living in Jersey.
+David Gulesserian was born on 16 August 1941 in Cheadle Heath, Stockport, Cheshire, the son of Eugenie Gulesserian (born 1919 in Chorlton-cum-Hardy, Lancashire), a daughter of Hrant Gulesserian, an Armenian textile merchant who had moved from Istanbul (Constantinople), Turkey, to Manchester in 1904.
+Dickinson was placed for adoption as an infant and never again met his biological mother, although he corresponded with her in later life when she was living in Jersey.
 Dickinson's biological father is unknown.
 David was subsequently adopted by the Dickinsons, a local couple.
 Mr Dickinson died when David was 12, and as his mother worked hard to keep the family together, David was partly brought up by his adoptive paternal grandmother, Sarah.

-Dickinson began an apprenticeship at an aircraft factory when he was 14, but quickly left to work in the cloth trade in central Manchester.
+Dickinson began an apprenticeship at an aircraft factory when he was 14, but quickly left to work in the cloth trade in Central Manchester.
 At 19, Dickinson served three years of a four-year prison sentence for mail-order fraud.
-The majority of his sentence was spent at Strangeways in Manchester.
+The majority of his sentence was spent at HM Prison Manchester.

-Dickinson set up an antique shop in Manchester with the assistance of an old customer as silent partner, and the business ran until 1991 when, in light of forthcoming recession, the shop was closed.
-Dickinson decided to concentrate on selling antiques at prestigious fairs, taking stands at Olympia and other major antiques fairs three or four times a year, dealing in 18th- and 19th-century furniture and works of art.